-Nic: Tell me how you’re color blindness impacts your ability to function on the web.
+Nic: Tell me how your color blindness impacts your ability to function on the web.

 Denis: So, I’m one of those people who have issue with distinguishing greens and reds.
 I’m part of the most common type of limitation when it comes to color perception.
 Basically what it does is, I’m easily going to miss links for instance and paragraphs of text, the billings aren’t underlined and the different of color between the link text and the surrounding text isn’t very obvious, at least to me.
 I’m likely to miss those links.
 The only difference is the color itself and there isn’t any other visual affordances next to the link to sort of give me a idea of that thing might be a link.
 I may miss it altogether.

 So that’s one area.
 Anytime that I work with graphs, for instance, data in either diagrams or graphs or whatnot, if it’s based on color alone again, I may have a really hard time distinguishing between the different data pieces.
 Any situation like that where basically the information that I’m looking at is conveyed on me through color chances are I won’t notice it or I won’t be able to distinguish which color is which.
 Often times you’ll have like a little legend next to your pie chart, for instance, and there will be a little swatch next to each of the data points and I’m supposed to match that one slice of that pie there, but I just can’t do that because I don’t know which is which.
 Those are examples of situations where I feel like I’m not in the best advantage as possible to do this.

 Nic: How does that make you feel when it happens?